- Nonresidents and Part-year Residents

 Since alimony is deductible from gross income by the payer, it is included in gross income by the collecting spouse or former spouse.
 Alimony received is included in federal gross income and therefore must be included in Massachusetts gross income.

-Alimony - Schedule Y Deduction:
+Alimony Paid Deduction:

 A deduction is allowed for total amount paid to a former spouse during the taxable year for alimony or separate maintenance under a court decree.

 Child Support Payments do not qualify as an alimony deduction; amounts are not deductible by the payer and are not included in Massachusetts gross income by the recipient.
+In most cases, there is not enough money for alimony after payment of child support.
+In some circumstances, courts may award both alimony and child support payments.

 Massachusetts follows the alimony recapture provisions of the Internal Revenue Code.
 The federal rules force a "recapture" of front-loaded alimony payments in year three of a divorce alimony agreement.
 These rules are designed to prevent property settlement payments from qualifying for alimony treatment.